CISC-CMPE-327/CI-Python/README.md

-We created a helper function to test for different cases:
+We created a helper function to assist testing.
+Let's test requirement R2:

 Approach #1.
-We store all the input content (terminal & file) and all the output content (terminal & file) in a folder.
-The helper function looks up data from the folder.
+We store all the input content (terminal & file) and all the output content (terminal & file) in a folder (r2 in this test case).
+The helper function looks up corresponding data from the folder.

 ```python
 import tempfile